 A garden soil test kit should tell you if your soil is deficient of any of the three N-P-K nutrients, and should also tell you the pH level of your soil.

-You can buy a pH measuring kit or a pH soil probe to only do a soil alkalinity test.
 But, if you’ve never tested your soil before, then I highly recommend buying a home test kit that will test the N-P-K nutrients in your soil, as well as giving you the pH level of your soil.

 How To Test Soil For Nutrients